RedHatWorkshops/fusev7-workshop/labs/10-migrate-rider-auto-ws.md

 Notice we've updated the JMS endpoint to point to AMQ 7 using the AMQP protocol.

 8. Save the camel-context.xml file.
 9. Now we need to migrate the Order POJO and Endpoint.
-First, delete the existing package and contents under `src/main/java`.
-Copy `../10-artifacts/Order.java` to your new rider-auto-ws project, and paste it into a new source package called `org.fusesource.camel.model`.
+First, create a new source package called `org.fusesource.camel.model`.
+Copy `../10-artifacts/Order.java` to the new package.
 10. Do the same for `../10-artifacts/OrderEndpoint.java`, except paste it into a new package called `org.fusesource.camel.ws`.
 11. Create a new package structure under `src/main/resources/org/fusesource/camel/model/`.
 Copy `../10-artifacts/jaxb.index` to the new package.
 12. If everything compiles, try right-clicking on the `camel-context.xml` file and selecting "Run As" and then "Local Camel Context".